DaveSkender/Stock.Indicators/indicators/ParabolicSar/README.md

 IEnumerable<ParabolicSarResult>
 ```

+- This method returns a time series of all available indicator values for the `quotes` provided.
+- It always returns the same number of elements as there are in the historical quotes.
+- It does not return a single incremental indicator value.
-The first trend will have `null` values since it is not accurate and based on an initial guess.
-We always return the same number of elements as there are in the historical quotes.
+- The first trend will have `null` values since it is not accurate and based on an initial guess.

 ### ParabolicSarResult